-- have had an allergic reaction to STRENSIQ. - are pregnant or plan to become pregnant.
+- are allergic to asfotase alfa or any of the ingredients in STRENSIQ.
+See the end of this leaflet for a complete list of ingredients in STRENSIQ. - are pregnant or planning to become pregnant.
 It is not known if STRENSIQ will harm your unborn baby. - are breastfeeding or plan to breastfeed.
 It is not known if STRENSIQ passes into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby if you use STRENSIQ.
+Talk to your healthcare provider about the best way to feed your baby if you use STRENSIQ. - experience decreased efficacy with STRENSIQ.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medications you take, including prescription and over-the counter medicines, vitamins, and herbal supplements.